Grocery Application Research

 Affinity Mapping

-Insights were synthesized into an Affinity Diagram, revealing three dominant themes:
+Insights were organized into an Affinity Diagram, revealing consistent behavioral themes:

 Affinity Diagram